agatha-websites/firstlookpublicity/README.md

 Static marketing site inspired by the First Look Publicity homepage, rebuilt with **vanilla HTML, CSS, and JavaScript** and refined with a more modern, responsive UI.

-This project is designed so you can easily swap in your own assets (especially images) and deploy as a simple static site.

 ## Structure

 - `index.html` – main single-page layout with sections: